 3. It IS Used in Ads

-Reputable companies such as Coca Cola, & McDonald’s have always been accused of utilizing subliminal messages in their marketing.
-Coca cola for using subliminal photographs of nude females within their branding, and McDonald’s for showing an advert for a split second frame on the “Food Network” Television channel (amongst some other accusations).
+Reputable companies such as Coca-Cola, & McDonald’s have always been accused of utilizing subliminal messages in their marketingCoca-Colala for using subliminal photographs of nude females within their branding, and McDonald’s for showing an advert for a split-second frame on the “Food Network” Television channel (amongst some other accusations).

 4. You May Have Been Manipulated by George Bush

-In the course of his election campaigns and speeches George Bush seemed to be applying a variety of subliminal techniques.
-This ranged from using subliminal audio as well as subliminal “triggers” to inserting subliminal messages straight into marketing videos.
+During his election campaigns and speeches, George Bush seemed to be applying a variety of subliminal techniques.
+These ranged from using subliminal audio and “triggers” to inserting subliminal messages straight into marketing videos.

 5. There Is a Device Based on Subliminal Messaging

-Research into subliminal messaging ended in research into and development of the “tachistoscope”.
-This is a military tool used to coach troops to identify enemy aircraft, and has since been adapted to aid the development of speed reading abilities.
-It works in the same was as subliminal image / video clip applications as it flashes photos and short sentences for just less than 1/10th of a second.
+Research into subliminal messaging ended in the development of the “tachistoscope.”
+This military tool, which flashes photos and short sentences for just less than 1/10th of a second, was used to coach troops to identify enemy aircraft and has since been adapted to aid the development of speed reading abilities.
+It works in the same way as subliminal image/video clip applications.

 6. Subliminal Messages Aren’t a Magic Wand

-If you were to believe everything you saw on television shows or in movies you may think that you will achieve an instantaneous / overnight final result using subliminal messaging.
-Sadly this isn’t possible.
-For whatever issue you need to fix, it will take hard work, and subliminal messages are only a useful aid.
+If you were to believe everything you saw on television shows or in movies you may think that you will achieve an instantaneous/overnight final result using subliminal messaging.
+Sadly, this isn’t possible.
+For whatever issue you need to fix, it will take hard work, and subliminal messages are only a helpful aid.

-Subliminal messaging is now a lot more extensively recognized by top self help experts offering subliminals, and even mainstream hypnotists like Paul McKenna offering subliminal audio as part of their product range.
-Because of this, more and more people are using them as a part of their self improvement efforts.
+Subliminal messaging is now much more extensively recognized by top self-help experts offering subliminals, and even mainstream hypnotists like Paul McKenna are offering subliminal audio as part of their product range.
+Because of this, more and more people are using it as part of their self-improvement efforts.

-We like subliminal messages too – check back to our main page about subliminals for more information on how you can use them for manifestation.
+We like subliminal messages, too.
+Visit our main page about subliminals for more information on how to use them for manifestation.